idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/nonlinear_convergence_problems.md

   permeability is zero.
 However, numerical imprecision can lead to phase disappearance.
  - A nonzero residual saturation can be used.
 This means that for
-  $dt\rightarrow 0$ the Jacobian matrix will typicaly be nonsingular.
+  $dt\rightarrow 0$ the Jacobian matrix will typically be nonsingular.
 Then in most cases the problematic node will fill with a little amount of the phase in the next time step.
  - A "shifted" van Genuchten capillary suction curve may be used (using the `s_scale` parameter) in difficult multiphase problems.